 Costs included all direct costs of care, including intervention and usual care costs for chronic low back as well as background health care costs.
 As several of these interventions may not currently be covered by payers, we included out-of-pocket prices reported in the grey literature as part of direct costs.
 Intervention costs are one-time costs that were applied in the first cycle of the model.
+We were unable to identify any representative real-world data on costs of group pain CBT sessions; given that most CBT across various conditions is provided in individual sessions, we used costs for individual sessions in our model.
 The fee for a one-time doctor's office visit lasting either 15 minutes or 25 minutes was added to the cost of each intervention or usual care, respectively.
 Since usual care consisted of self-care, no additional costs (except background health care costs) were added to this arm.
 All intervention costs listed in Table 5.5 are per-session costs, based on sessions provided in a group format, except for acupuncture and usual care, which are provided to patients on an individual basis.